Credit Card Transfer Guide

 How to Earn Membership Rewards Points: There are a number of cards that earn Membership Rewards points, such as the AMEX Gold card, the AMEX Everyday and Everyday Preferred, just to name a few.
 However, the most notable and premium card that earns Membership Rewards is The Platinum Card from American Express.
 The card offers a bunch of benefits like 5x points on airfare booked with the airline, $200 airline fee credit, $200 in Uber credit, and more.
-The card is currently offering 60,000 points after spending $5,000 in 3 months.
+The card is currently offering Earn 75,000 Membership Rewards® Points after you spend $5,000 on purchases on your new Card in your first 6 months of Card Membership.
 (See rates & fees.)

 Capital One is the latest entry into the world of transferable points.
 The Capital One points program gives cardholders the opportunity to earn more than the one cent per point already available when booking travel directly through Capital One’s travel portal.

 Points transfer to most airlines on a 2:1.5 basis.
 So with 40,000 points, you would get 30,000 miles on the airline of your choice.
 Most transfers are at a rate of 2 Venture miles to 1.5 airline miles, but Emirates and Singapore Airlines will transfer at a ratio of 2 Venture miles to 1 airline miles.
 There is a transfer minimum of 1,000 Venture miles and miles can be made in 100 mile increments.
 Read our review of Capital One’s points and transfer partners program.

 Here’s the full list of Capital One transfer options:

 |Air France/KLM||Airline||2:1.5||Same Day|